-- (a) Operation and maintenance documents required by sections 12.3.5 and 12.4 above, must be submitted to the Agency for approval prior to recording.
+- (a) Operation and maintenance documents required by sections 12.3.3 12.3.5 and 12.4 above, must be submitted to the Agency for approval prior to recording.
 Such documents must be recorded in public records of the county where the project is located prior to any lot or unit sales within the project served by the system, or upon completion of construction of the system, whichever occurs first.
-Final operation and maintenance documents must be received by the Agency when maintenance and operation of the system is accepted by the operation and maintenance entity.
+For those systems that are to be operated and maintained by county or municipal entities, final Final operation and maintenance documents must be received by the Agency when maintenance and operation of the system is accepted by the operation and maintenance local government entity.
 Failure to submit the appropriate final documents will result in the permittee remaining liable for carrying out maintenance and operation of the permitted system. - (b) Permittees are advised that the Agency shall cause a "Recorded Notice of Environmental Resource Permit," Form No. 62-330.090(1), to be recorded in the public records of the county where the property is located in accordance with subsection 62-330.090(7), F.A.C., upon issuance of a permit, except for certain types of activities identified in that subsection.

-12.8 Subsequent Transfers
+12.8 12.7 Subsequent Transfers